Doom2615/atbp-images/README.md

-# This repository is not maintained
+# This repository is maintained

-I no longer use the specified game panels and thus, do not need these images.
-Feel free to fork and add your own.
-Thanks!

 ## Pelican/Pterodactyl/WISP Docker Images